SK-EID/mid-rest-java-client/README.md

 Every time a new certificate is issued, Relying Parties are notified in advance by Application Provider, and the new certificate needs to be imported into the Service Provider's system, or the code starts to throw errors after server certificate becomes invalid.

-Following options are available to set trusted certificates:
+Following options are available to set trusted certificates.

-Keeping the trusted certificates in a trust store file and providing this to mid-rest-java-client (recommended):
+#### Keeping the trusted certificates in a Trust Store file

+Trust Store file is passed to mid-rest-java-client (recommended):

 <!-- Do not change code samples here but instead copy from ReadmeTest.documentConfigureTheClientTrustStore() -->
 ```java